 4. Opt for some paintballing madness

 If you’re looking for something a little more exciting than the usual office Christmas soirée, paintball is the way to go.
-Not only is it a brilliant team-building activity, but it will also surely give your employees a chance to relieve any work-related stress (just in time for the holidays, too!).
+Not only is it a brilliant team-building activity, but it will also surely give your coworkers a chance to relieve any work-related stress (just in time for the holidays, too!).

 If you want to add some Christmas flair to your team outing, you can also get everyone to dress up in holiday-themed outfits (which can be worn over your protective gear), such as Santa Claus costumes or, for the more cynical members of the group, the Grinch.